apostrophecms/docs/docs/guide/hosting.md

 ### Run multiple processes

 Running the website on multiple server processes is always a good idea in the production environment.
-We recommend running at least two.
-Also make sure not to run more processes than you have CPU cores available (see your hosting plan).
+You should run at least two processes to guarantee availability if one process is restarting, even if you only have one CPU core.
+If you have more than two CPU cores, you may run additional processes, one per additional core.
+If you have a lot of capacity, you might want to reserve a core for MongoDB.

 We recommend using a utility such as [PM2](https://pm2.keymetrics.io/) to start and run these processes.
 PM2 will also restart the processes in the rare case of a crash.